Cold Chain Testing

 This service, part of our package testing offering, allows us to not only make sure your isothermal packaging will maintain the product’s label temperature but will also properly survive the shipping hazards.
 This service is also part of our environmental testing offering that deals with thermal and humidity cycling.
 Our 14 000 square feet laboratory is staffed with highly experienced professionals, lab technicians and state-of-the-art equipment.

 Our ISTA certified laboratory is one of the very few truly independent third party laboratories in North America that does cold chain qualification as well as other test services without selling any packaging products.
 We can execute test protocols for your cold chain testing projects with our fully programmable walk-in chambers that can hold anything from small parcels up to multiple LD-3 aircraft containers.

 What drives cold chain testing?
 Is cold chain qualification a buzz word?
 The answer is no. Drugs and medications need to be thermally protected in relation to their stability data for the very same reasons that you have to do stability testing.
-Although this evidence is self supporting, if has been formally recognized by many Trade and Governmental agencies namely:
+Although this evidence is self-supporting, it has been formally recognized by many Trade and Governmental agencies namely:

 - Health Canada (guide 0069)